smilejke/effector-demo/README.md

 ![alt text](https://repository-images.githubusercontent.com/123197392/2cfb4000-1310-11eb-8f8b-316a18c2ce65)

-This project was created as demonstration of Effector state manager.<br />
+This project was created as demonstration of Effector state manager.\
-A lot of decisions were made only to demonstrate different effector's possibilities and could have been made much easier.<br />
+A lot of decisions were made only to demonstrate different effector's possibilities and could have been made much easier.\
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts